 Good job!
 You’ve made a great start in the beautiful world of web development by publishing your first website.

 The best part?
-If you so choose, your website will stay that way for years to come.
+If you so choose, you can continue to host a website in exactly that way for years to come.
 Whenever you look back at your first website, you’ll be reminded of the start of your journey as you move ahead towards more and more interesting challenges in this new world that you’ve found.

 If you’d love to learn more about web development, check out some of the articles below.